 The department is proud of its long history of training men and women for leadership roles in diagnostic, academic and research pathology and for careers in the clinical practice of pathology.
 The Department of Pathology and Cell Biology has 144 full-time faculty members (both clinical and basic, 19 fellows, and 23 residents.)

 The department has annual extramural research funding of $15,000,000; this provides outstanding research opportunities and excellent financial support for residents interested in experimental pathology.
 The department consistently ranks in the top 5 nationally among pathology departments (1st in New York and New England) in NIH funding.
 Subspecialty expertise in the department and in the clinical services of the medical center assures state-of-the-art training and clinical research opportunities.

-Associate Program Director, Residency Training in Clinical Pathology
+Program Director, Residency Training in Physician-Scientist Research Pathway

 Assistant Program Director, Residency Training in Anatomic Pathology

 - Richard O. Francis, MD, PhD

 Assistant Program Director, Residency Training in Clinical Pathology

 Residency Training Program